bartbutenaers/node-red-contrib-http-proxy/README.md

 This setup works fine.
 And it is secure, since the credentials (username/password) can be stored safely inside Node-RED and used by the http-request node.

 However it works only for ***finite*** http responses, i.e. responses with data of a fixed length (e.g. a single image).
-But this solution cannot be used for responses with infinte length (e.g. an mjpeg stream) because:
+But this solution cannot be used for responses with infinite length (e.g. an mjpeg stream) because:
 + The *http-request* node waits for the entire response to arrive, and then it sends a single output message (containing the entire response).
 + The *http-out* node will get the message, and will write the data into the http response node and close the http connection.

 I first tried to add (infinite) streaming functionality to the http-request and http-out nodes.
 But meanwhile it became clear that creating a dedicated *http-proxy* node was a much better solution ...

 ### The http-proxy solution
-Since the standard Node-RED setup (see previous paragraph) isn't able to deal with ***infinite*** http responses, I decided to develop this node.
+Since the standard Node-RED setup isn't able to deal with ***infinite*** http responses (see previous paragraph), I decided to develop this node.
 It can be used as a safe way to get infinite response (e.g. mjpeg stream from an IP camera):

    ![safe](https://user-images.githubusercontent.com/14224149/61587882-c0384980-ab92-11e9-9b52-92446e92dc60.png)